YMBezema/Red-Dead-Redemption-2/README.md

 Configure script mods:
 Edit the mod's .ini file.

+# Key changes
+Combat is chaotic and punishing.
+Getting hit can injure you and knock you back, but the same goes for your enemies.
+Well placed shots cripple or outright kill enemies.

+It's harder to die, but getting roughed up racks up nasty injuries.
+Stock medicine to deal with them.
+Dying means you lose a large amount of money.

+The game economy is harsh, and forces you into the outlaw lifestyle.
+Rewards are scaled back, stocking up on items regularly is important, jewelry is rare but more valuable.

 # Script Mods (.asi plugins)

 **_Bandit_Hideouts.asi**, configurable
 Randomly turns points of interests into bandit hideouts.
 Get a cash reward for clearing them.

 **Banking.asi**, configurable
 Store your money at banks to protect yourself from losing it when dying.
 (You lose 25% of your money upon death)